 My name is Scott Havemeyer and I am the creator and organizer of the Ride for Angels event.
-I am also a Physical Therapist, avid cyclist and most importantly a very proud father of 4 year old boy/girl twins.
+I am also a Physical Therapist, avid cyclist and most importantly a very proud father of twins - a boy & girl.
 I get asked regularly why I took on this significant challenge.
 Here is a little background.

 In the summer of 2009, I started treating Larry Camerlin, the founder and President of Angel Flight NE.
 The more we talked the more I learned about Angel Flight NE.
 I was blown away.
 I was inspired by the countless volunteer pilots and “Earth Angels” that dedicated their time and resources to allow people to access the medical care they desperately needed.

 The following March I learned that my aunt on Nantucket only had a day or two to live.
 I spent multiple summers living with her as a youth and had formed a very close bond over the years.
 Her very aggressive cancer had spread much quicker than anticipated and I desperately wanted to see her.
 One problem that I had was leaving my wife and 6 week old twins home alone while I traveled by car and ferry to see her.
 I could not afford to be gone very long.
 I called Larry for help.

 He informed me that Angel Flight NE would be happy to help.
 They routinely did “compassion flights”.
 The following day I was flown down to Nantucket by Larry himself.
 Unfortunately I did not make it in time.
 My Aunt passed away earlier that morning.
 I did however take great comfort in being around my family for the day.